 - Irritable bowel syndrome

 A Perforation in the small intestine can be dangerous when the intestinal enzymes get leaked to the abdomen.
-This can lead to infection called as peritonitis.
+This can lead to an infection called as peritonitis.
 Symptoms may include:

 - Severe abdominal pain